scalastuff/json-parser/README.md

   val result: JsValue = parser.parse(someJson)
 ```

-It also has an 'object' interface, that is convenient, especially in a multi-threaded environment:
+It also has an 'object' interface, that adds some convenience, especially in a multi-threaded environment:

 ```scala
   import spray.json.JsValue